spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/12-monitoring.md

 All the Spring Cloud [Stream Applications](https://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#applications) are configured to support two of the most popular monitoring systems, [Prometheus](https://prometheus.io/), [Wavefront](https://www.wavefront.com/) and [InfluxDB](https://www.influxdata.com/).
 You can declaratively select which monitoring system the deployed applications will use.

 [Wavefront](https://docs.wavefront.com/wavefront_introduction.html) is a high-performance streaming analytics platform that supports 3D observability (metrics, histograms, traces/spans).
-It scales to very high data ingestion rates and query loads, while collecting data many services and sources across your entire application stack.
+It scales to very high data ingestion rates and query loads while also collecting data many services and sources across your entire application stack.

 [Prometheus](https://prometheus.io/) is a popular pull-based Time Series Database that pulls the metrics from the target applications with pre-configured endpoints and provides a query language to select and aggregate time series data in real time.